ChrisPenner/eve/examples/tunnel-crawler/README.md

 nicely with different lenses and lens combinators.
 Let's rewrite our `handleKeypress` and `updatePos` using lenses to clean it up a bit.

-It's been a while since we've showed the whole file, here's a checkpoint for you:
+It's been a while since we've showed the whole file, here's a checkpoint for you, I've added comments explaining how we've cleaned things up using lenses!

 ```haskell
 {-# LANGUAGE RankNTypes #-}